ooaklee/ghatd/external/billing/README.md

 asdf exec go run ./cmd/migrations
 ```

-The GHATD package exposes migration functions, not a standalone executable at
+GHATD provides a shared command implementation in `external/migrator/mongo`.
-`cmd/mongo-migrator/migrator.go`.
-Applications that register
+Applications can keep a small command adapter that blank-imports their migration
-`migrator.NewCommand()` on their own Cobra root may instead expose the
+package and returns `mongo.NewCommand()`, then register that adapter on their
-`mongo-migrator up`, `mongo-migrator down`, and `mongo-migrator new <name>`
+Cobra root.
+This exposes `mongo-migrator up`, `mongo-migrator down`, and
-actions.
-The current command does not provide partial rollback or status
+`mongo-migrator new <name>`.
+The current command does not provide partial
-actions.
+rollback or status actions.

 ### Subscription Indexes